RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Conclusions

-We introduce \textsc{RewardFlow}, a process reward modeling framework that estimates per-state contributions within agentic trajectories.
-It uncovers topological relationships among states and employs graph-based propagation to distribute terminal rewards, enabling principled and fine-grained process evaluation.
-By combining action-level rewards with trajectory-level supervision, \textsc{RewardFlow} achieves substantial performance gains across both text-based and visual domains.
-It also demonstrates strong robustness to imperfect settings and remarkably high efficiency.
-A current limitation is its dependence on informative states for effective graph construction, which presents challenges in environments where state representations lack rich problem-solving information.
-Future work could mitigate this by constructing state graphs directly from model-generated reasoning traces, though structured graph modeling from free-form text remains largely unexplored.
-Advancing this direction will be crucial for scaling \textsc{RewardFlow} to complex, open-ended environments.
+We introduce \textsc{RewardFlow}, a process reward modeling framework that estimates per-state contributions in agentic trajectories.
+It uncovers topological relationships among states and applies graph-based propagation to distribute terminal rewards, producing principled process evaluation.
+Combining action-level rewards and trajectory-level supervision yields substantial performance gains across both text-based and visual domains. \textsc{RewardFlow} exhibits strong robustness to imperfect settings and high training efficiency.
+A current limitation is its reliance on informative states for graph construction, which poses challenges in settings where state representations lack problem-solving information.
+Future work could address this by constructing state graphs from model-generated reasoning, although structured graphs modeling from free-form text remains unexplored.
+Advancing this direction will be essential for scaling \textsc{RewardFlow} to complex, open-ended agentic environments.

 \etocdepthtag.toc{mtappendix} \etocsettagdepth{mtchapter}{none} \etocsettagdepth{mtappendix}{subsection}